-But homebuyers beware: Just because an ad says “Custom Homes” doesn’t mean they’ll offer the same quality or options as an experienced stick built home builder.
+But homebuyers beware: Just because an ad says “Custom Homes” doesn’t mean they’ll offer the same quality or options as an experienced stick-built home builder.

-Many builders have little or no tolerance for floor plan changes because they lack the time and know-how to make proper plan modifications.
+Many builders have little or no tolerance for plan changes because they lack the time and know-how to make proper plan modifications.
 Don’t settle for cookie-cutter house plans.
 You have a better choice: custom home plans from an experienced home builder.

-Begin to Build a Custom Floor Plan
+Where to begin customizing a Floor Plan

 We suggest you start by browsing all of our available floor plans.